zimolzak/crypto-challenges/Readme.md

 22. Get MT19937 seed
 23. Clone a MT19937
 24. MT19937 stream cipher
+25. Break "random access read/write" AES CTR
+26. CTR bitflipping
+27. Recover the key from CBC with IV=Key
+28. Implement a SHA-1 keyed MAC
+29. Break a SHA-1 keyed MAC using length extension
+30. Break an MD4 keyed MAC using length extension
+31. Implement and break HMAC-SHA1 with an artificial timing leak
+32. Break HMAC-SHA1 with a slightly less artificial timing leak

 Challenge 1-8 are basics.
 Then 9-16, 17-24, and 25-32 deal mainly with
 block ciphers.
 After that it gets into number-theoretic methods.